The Best Mountain Walks Near Sydney

 WENTWORTH PASS, BLUE MOUNTAINS NATIONAL PARK

 Do go chasing waterfalls at Wentworth Pass walking trail.
-Located two hours from Sydney, the grade four hike is a five-kilometre loop which takes between three and four hours to complete.
+Located two hours from Sydney, the grade four hike is a five-kilometre loop that takes around four hours to complete.
 The trek is a segment of the famed National Pass trail.
 Along the way, you'll hike deep into the Valley of the Waters encountering seven waterfalls — starting with Wentworth Falls.
 The lookout boasts views across the Jamison Valley to Mount Solitary.
 You'll then undertake one helluva steep climb, passing five more waterfalls along the way, finishing at the breathtaking Empress Falls lookout.

-Top image: Wentworth Falls Track by Destination NSW
+Top image: Morton National Park by Destination NSW